Professional Formation about USA and Canada Standards for Electrical Panels

-- NEC or NFPA 70, now in its 2017 edition.
-It is the reference standard for electrical safety in the United States for fixed installations.
-Soon the new edition of 2020.
+- NEC or NFPA 70, now in its 2020 edition.
+It is the reference standard for electrical safety in the United States.
+It is now working on the 2023 edition.

 - NFPA 79: inspired by EN 60204-1 and which deals with the construction of the switchboard and especially the characteristics of the machine's control panels.
 GT Engineering participates in the working group of the new edition that will see the light in 2021.

 - UL 508A: The standard for the design, construction and certification of Industrial Control Panels of machinery in USA.
 We are member of the Standard Technical Panel which works on the next edition.

 - C22.1 o Canadian Electrical Code Parte 1.
 It is the reference standard for electrical safety in Canada.
 It has the same prescriptive approach as the NEC, with several differences.
 GT is a member of the 4-006 working group on electrical cable sizing.

 - C22.2 N°14, C 22.2 N°286 , C22.2 N301, Canadian regulations, from a certain point of view, similar to UL 508A.

 - C22.2 N04 for the grounding rules.
 Also in this case a different approach from the European one.

 CONTENT: Professional training on US and Canadian regulations for electrical panels of machinery.

 - The Electrical standards in the USA: NEC, NFPA 79, UL508A.